Best Crypto Cards in Indonesia (2026)

 ether.fi lets holders borrow against staked ETH.
 In Indonesia's 0.21% tax environment, the tax avoidance benefit is minimal, but preserving staked positions and earning staking yield while spending has standalone value.

-KAST (2%, 0.5% FX, free) is the simplest entry point for Indonesians spending from exchange-funded balances.
-Cypher provides self-custody spending across 500+ tokens on 15+ blockchains — unique chain coverage including Cosmos, Injective, and Hyperliquid that no other card matches.
+KAST (1.5% USD cashback on first $2K/mo, 0.5-1.75% FX, free) is the simplest entry point for Indonesians spending from stablecoin balances.
+Cypher provides self-custody spending across 500+ tokens on 15+ blockchains, with chain coverage including Cosmos, Injective, and Hyperliquid that no other card matches.

 RedotPay with Virtual, Solana, and Physical options fits stablecoin-native spending.

-Indonesia's 0.21% crypto tax, 280-million-person addressable market, rapidly expanding card acceptance, and strong domestic exchange ecosystem make it the single most important crypto card growth market in Southeast Asia.
+Indonesia combines a 0.21% crypto tax, a 280-million-person addressable market, rapidly expanding card acceptance, and a strong domestic exchange ecosystem.
+That stack makes it one of the most important crypto card growth markets in Southeast Asia.

 Written by SpendNode Editorial